tagohd/mono/Characters/Case Weston.md

 	- \[image pending\]
 - ~~Professional MILF hunter (may or may not be literally hunting them for sport lol)~~
 	- ![[milf hunter case.png]]

+## Questions
+- What is the character's go-to drink order?
+(How do they like to be publicly perceived?)
+- What is their grooming routine?
+(How do they treat themselves in private?)
+- What was their most expensive purchase/where does their disposable income go?
+	- Probably his motorcycle
+- Do they have any scars or tattoos?
+	- Tattoos?
+Idk, maybe he's the kind of guy to have a full back tattoo?
+Probably not.
+	- Top surgery scars
+	- Probably a few others from fights in school or abuse
+- When was the last time they cried, and under what circumstances?
+	- It's probably been a while.
+I don't think he cries very often.
+He might want to, but he holds back.
+He wants to look tough.
+- Are they an oldest, middle, youngest, or only child?
+	- If he's not actually an older brother, he at least sees himself that way with Luke.
+- Describe the shoes they're wearing.
+- Describe the place where they sleep.
+(What does their safe space look like?)
+- What is their (least) favorite holiday?
+(How do they relate to their culture/outside world?)
+- What objects do they always carry around with them?
+(What do they need for their normal, day-to-day routine?
+What does "normal" even look like for them?)

 #Character/Case-Weston